-The Cuban Bare-legged Owl is a relatively small owl with long, bare legs and a rounded head with no ear-tufts.
-It was formerly placed in the genus Otus and called the Cuban Screech Owl.
+The Bare-legged Owl is a relatively small owl with long, bare legs and a rounded head with no ear-tufts.
+It has been previously placed in the genus Otus and called the Cuban Screech Owl, as well as the genus Gymnoglaux and called the Cuban Bare-legged Owl.

 Photo Gallery (3 pictures)